Mating quadratic maps with the modular group III: The modular Mandelbrot set: The map is a homeomorphism

 \subsubsection{Indifferent periodic points}

-We consider the MSS decomposition of the parameter space $\L\f'$.
+We start by considering the Ma\~n\' e-Sad-Sullivan decomposition of the parameter space $\L\f'$.
 Recall that for all $a \in \L\f'$, $\F_a|: V'_a \rightarrow V_a$ is a degree $2$ holomorphic map depending holomorphically on the parameter, with a persistent parabolic fixed point at $P_a$.
 Recall also that by Corollary 1.2 in \cite{BL1}, the boundary of the backward limit set $\partial \Lambda_{a,-}$ is the closure of the set of repelling periodic points of $\F_a|$.

 We define $\mathcal{I}$ to be the set of parameters in $\L\f'$ for which $\F_a$ has a non-persistent indifferent periodic point, and set $\mathcal{R}= \L\f' \setminus \overline{\mathcal{I}}$.
 The set $\mathcal{R}$ is open, and there $\partial \Lambda_{a,-}$ moves holomorphically (these results follow from the implicit function theorem and the $\lambda$-Lemma, see \cite{MSS}).